oarestrepo-Globant/API_Test_Final_Project/README.md

  The installation is very simple, just follow these instructions
  - Clone the repo in local directory
  - To install dependencies type the following command in the terminal: mvn clean install -DskipTests
- - You can run the test by executing the Suite.xml file or the BankTransactionsTest file.
+ - You can run the test by executing the Suite.xml file or the BankTransactionsTest.class file.
  <br>

  ## CONSIDERATIONS